iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > Really you're putting out an app with no dark mode?
 Have you not paid attention to any other applications or operating system pushes and updates?
 I love staring into a flashlight.<br> :date: __2020-12-12 23:05:07__

-> I'm not sure that this app is really doing anything useful.
-The way it's set up is completely voluntary.
-So even if a user has Covid-19, they don't actually have to record it.
-And what about the people who don't download the app and use it?
-I'm not convinced that this app is accomplishing it's intended purpose.<br> :date: __2020-12-12 14:19:09__

 #### 2-star reviews